How do I add and configure MCP servers in Cline to connect to Jira/Confluence/GitHub/internal APIs?

 Comparison Snapshot:

-- Current transition site: Single acquisition statement, one “official announcement” link, one domain contact email, and generic 404s for legacy routes.
+- Now (transition state): Single acquisition notice, one external announcement link, one domain contact email, and generic 404 responses for legacy routes.

 Expanded Explanation: